SSE1K

 Written sources

-Helen Foxhall Forbes, Vicky Manolopoulou and Razieh Mousavi are looking at a variety of written sources from across the Mediterranean region relating to intellectual and social responses to climatic/environmental change in the first millennium, aiming to integrate this textual evidence with palaeoenvironmental data.
+Helen Foxhall Forbes, Vicky Manolopoulou and Massimiliano Borroni are looking at a variety of written sources from across the Mediterranean region relating to intellectual and social responses to climatic/environmental change in the first millennium, aiming to integrate this textual evidence with palaeoenvironmental data.
 Vicky Manolopoulou will look at responses to perceived catastrophes and climate emotions in Byzantium.
-Razieh Mousavi will focus on Arabic-Islamic geographical accounts and cartography, and compare these with narrative historical texts and travelogues to identify rituals, practices and water-related conflicts and other events.
+Massimiliano Borroni will focus on Arabic sources, particularly from the Islamic West, seeking relevant information on agricultural practices in this region and on climatic events that may have been documented in these texts.
 Helen Foxhall Forbes will review evidence of climatic events and possible consequences, such as crop failures for example, and how societies tried to tackle these difficulties, especially looking at sources about the Italian peninsula and nearby territories during late antiquity.

 Archaelogical data

-Dan Lawrence and Michele Abballe specialise in landscape and environmental archaeology, and are responsible for collecting archaeological data to reconstruct population dynamics and settlement strategies in the long term.
-In conjunction with Helen Foxhall Forbes, they will identify smaller case-study areas for focused investigation and will also produce large-scale models of human-environment relations across the western Mediterranean.
-They will also integrate textual evidence from the Western Mediterranean into the datasets, utilising GIS and remote sensing as well as other computational approaches).
-One additional team member (not yet appointed) will specialise in archaeological data science and will undertake agent-based modeling (ABM) of social-ecological systems.
-Archaeological data will provide the baseline for settlement patterns, while textual evidence collected by the team will be used to inform the assumptions in the ABM.
+Dan Lawrence, Michele Abballe and Anastasia Nikulina specialise in landscape, digital, and environmental archaeology.
+Dan Lawrence and Michele Abballe are responsible for collecting archaeological data to reconstruct population dynamics and settlement strategies in the long term.
+In conjunction with Helen Foxhall Forbes, they will identify smaller case-study areas for focused investigation and produce large-scale models of human-environment relations across the Mediterranean.
+They will also integrate textual evidence from the Western Mediterranean into the datasets, utilising GIS and remote sensing as well as other computational approaches.
+Anastasia Nikulina specialises in archaeological data science and will undertake agent-based modelling (ABM) of social-ecological systems.
+Archaeological data provided by Michele Abballe will serve as a baseline for settlement patterns, while textual evidence collected by the team will be used to inform the assumptions in the ABM.

 Proxies

-Dominik Fleitmann, Dan Lawrence and Ismini Lipiridou will work with existing large-scale datasets to review scholarship relating to established climatic conditions and fluctuations in this period, and will select a number of extreme events as case-studies.
-Dominik Fleitmann and Ismini Lipiridou will develop new high-resolution speleothem-based hydroclimatic reconstructions from key sites in the central and eastern Mediterranean.
-They will also reconstruct large scale land use and work with Vicky Manolopoulou to identify and incorporate relevant textual material for comparison with the palaeoenvironmental records.
+Dominik Fleitmann, Dan Lawrence and Ismini Lipiridou will work with existing large-scale datasets to review scholarship relating to established climatic conditions and fluctuations in this period, and will select a number of extreme events as case studies.
+Dominik Fleitmann and Ismini Lipiridou will develop new high-resolution speleothem-based hydroclimatic reconstructions from key sites in the Mediterranean region.
+They will also reconstruct large-scale land use and work with Vicky Manolopoulou to identify and incorporate relevant textual material for comparison with the palaeoenvironmental records.

 Events